Objective

 Selection

-Fellows will be selected by a jury of experts.
-Applicants will be notified of the jury decision in February/March 2023.
+The finalists will be selected by a jury of experts.
+Applicants will be notified of the jury’s decision in the spring semester of 2024.

 Fellowship Program Coordinator